 We just nailed a major advertising contract with Life-Link.
 While we’ll still sell individual page sponsorships, that’s about it for site-wide sponsors.
-We don’t do cheesy rotation of advertising banners (ours all show at once, so our advertisers get as many impressions as page views), thus we’re out of room for new sitewide advertising that displays on every page.
 I can’t thank all you readers enough.
 Your hits and comments on WildSnow.com are what our advertisers want, so keep it up!
 I’ll do my part by being a “pro blogger” and keeping the articles and posts coming almost every day.

 The Great Shovel Controversy